rajamuthuns/terraform-infra-orchestrator-enhanced/README.md

 - If still occurring: Run workflow with `setup-only` action first

 #### **Backend Configuration Issues:**
-- Check if `shared/backend-{env}.hcl` has placeholder values
+- Check if `shared/backend-common.hcl` exists and is properly configured
-- Run setup stage to update backend configurations
+- Run setup stage to create common backend resources and workspaces

 #### **Permission Issues:**
 - Verify AWS credentials in repository secrets